Beginner’s Guide to Backpacking in Washington

 • Having camp shoes gives your feet time to breathe after a hard day of hiking.
 Choose the type of camp shoe based on the activities you’re going to be doing.

-• Chacos (men’s/women’s) work great for water crossings and trips where you want sturdier shoes.
+• Chacos (men’s/women’s) work great for water crossings and trips where you want sturdier sandals.
+The downside is they are heavier.

 • Crocs are lightweight and protect your toes.